Clydesdale Horse Vs Shire Horse | More Similar than different

 Clydesdales have a very similar history to the Shire horse.
 They too were used as war horses and later moved on to become more of a farm horse.

-They originated in Lanarkshire, Scotland in the early 18th century when breeders crossed Flemish stallions with local mares.
+They originated in Lanarkshire, Scotland in the early 18th century when breeders crossed Flemish Stallions with local mares.
 However, the name “Clydesdale” only came about in 1826 and the Clydesdale Horse Society of Scotland was only formed in 1877.

 While the Clydesdale horse population grew in the 20th century as they became more popular across the world, their numbers ended up declining too, as horses were not needed as they were before.

-Today, Clydesdales are listed as a vulnerable species by the Rare Breeds Survival Trust.
-However, George Skinner has been working to promote and grow this once-endangered breed.
-He is also the honorary president of the Clydesdale Horse Society and used Clydesdale horses to work the land on Strathorn Farm in the 1940s and 1950s.
+My parents, George and Ruth Skinner of Strathorn Farm have been working to promote and grow this once-endangered breed.
+George is also the honorary president of the Clydesdale Horse Society and used Clydesdale horses to work the land on Strathorn Farm in the 1950s.

 The Characteristics Of Shire And Clydesdale Horse Breeds